thrackle-io/rules-engine/docs/src/src/client/token/ProtocolTokenCommon.sol/abstract.ProtocolTokenCommon.md

 ### confirmAppManagerAddress

-*This function confirms a new appManagerAddress that was put in storageIt can only be confirmed by the proposed address*
+*This function confirms a new appManagerAddress that was put in storage.
+It can only be confirmed by the proposed address*

 ```solidity